-Bring Your Own Food: Eating Out In The Philippines
+Bring Your Own Food: Eating Out in the Philippines

 The Philippines might be on to something with bring your own food (BYOF) restaurants.

-The twin engine plane that hurtled us over the Philippine jungle had tendencies for splendid, gut-wrenching drops.
+THE TWIN ENGINE PLANE that hurtled us over the Philippine jungle had tendencies for splendid, gut-wrenching drops.
 My eyes were glazed, staring out the window to a thousand and one clouds.
 My wife, Takayo, was trying to sleep through it.
 Her eyes were closed, but gripping the armrest like she was, I don’t think she was having much luck.
 We had an eight-hour layover in Manila before our flight back to Shanghai.

 Aside from being overcrowded, noisy, and hotter than Hell’s doorknob, there’s nothing wrong with the Ninoy Aquino Airport, if you have twenty minutes to kill between flights, you can pick up a liter of rum for about two dollars, or talk scuba diving with someone over a San Miguel.
 For longer layovers, however, you’re better off napping through it in the backseat of an air conditioned taxi.
 Naturally, the air conditioner in our taxi was busted, so I asked the driver if he knew of a good restaurant in the area.